 Voice searches use natural, conversational language, which means long-tail keyword phrases are more important than ever.
 Brainstorm what naturally spoken questions may be asked about your business, product or service and find ways to incorporate them into your website copy.

 An effective way to utilize those questions users are searching for is to create a thorough FAQ page.
 You’ll be able to incorporate the actual questions users are asking their devices into headings, increasing your chance of ranking for the queries.

 If users search using the common local search phrase “near me,” then your on-site optimization probably won’t impact the results much.
 Instead, the device will determine the user’s location and pull up listings from online directories like Google My Business and Bing Places for Business.

 Website managers will want to make sure their business is claimed on these local listing sites and optimized.
 When setting up or optimizing your Google My Business or Bing Places for business profiles, the first step is to check that your name, address and phone number are accurate in the listings.
 Don’t forget to check other online directories, too.
 If you have different addresses on various listing sites, search engines won’t know which address is correct, and it will hurt your chances of appearing in voice search results.

 Add Voice Search to Your SEO Strategy

-The rise of voice search is just one SEO trend to keep an eye on in 2018.
+The rise of voice search is just one SEO trend to keep an eye on.
 Following these voice search SEO tips is a great start toward climbing your way to the top of the voice search results.
 If you have questions about how to create an SEO strategy that covers all of your bases, contact us today!